 Giraldo Square with its beautiful fountain in Evora’s main square is a great spot to relax for locals and tourists.
 It was built as a tribute to Fearless Geraldo Geraldes, the man who conquered Evora from the Moors in 1167.
 After enjoying a meal here stroll along Rua 5 de Outubro where you will find many stores selling various pottery, tile works and authentic handicrafts made of cork.
 The Alentejo region is known for the cork trees and its wine.

 Cromlech Almendres is about 18km east of Evora.
-While there are no public transportation to the site, the megalithic monuments are easy to find if you follow the signage.
+While there is no public transportation to the site, the megalithic monuments are easy to find if you follow the signage.
 There is no physical address but driving directions from Evora are simple and you can get to it if you have a car or on a tour.
-Make sure to add this offbeat site to your Evora itinerary, you can easily fit it in to you Evora day trip.
+Make sure to add this offbeat site to your Evora itinerary, you can easily fit it into your Evora day trip.

 Directions from Evora to the Almendres Cromlech: Head east for about 8-10 km on N114.
 Then, turn left onto CM1075.
 The second road a dirt road that is bumpy with many twists and turns.